SreemanthG/Votium/README.md

 # Votium
-Votium is an Decentralised and ethereum based voting system.
+Votium is a Decentralised and ethereum based voting system.